-The draft rule introduces the reserve level declaration guidelines, which will be a separate set of guidelines created for the purpose of declaring LORs only.
-This is a more transparent and accessible process than what was proposed by some stakeholders, that is to amend the reliability standard implementation guidelines that are unrelated to the LOR framework.
+The final rule introduces the reserve level declaration guidelines, which will be a separate set of guidelines created for the purpose of declaring LORs only.
+This is a more transparent and accessible process than what was proposed by some stakeholders, that is to amend the Reliability Standard Implementation Guidelines.
+These are discussed further below.